facetint/42-CPP-Modules/README.md

 **RAII (Resource Acquisition Is Initialization):** A C++ idiom where resources are acquired and released in object constructors and destructors.
 This ensures resource management and avoids memory leaks.

-## Conclusion

-C++ is a powerful, flexible, and efficient language that has stood the test of time.
-Its ability to work with both high-level abstractions and low-level operations makes it unique.
-C++ continues to be a widely used language for various types of applications, especially when performance and resource efficiency are critical.

-Whether you're working on system software, embedded systems, or game development, C++ provides the tools and capabilities you need to write efficient and scalable programs.
-By mastering C++, you'll unlock the potential to build robust applications that perform optimally.